What is Atomic Force Microscopy?

-An atomic force microscope or AFM is different from an optical microscope.
-AFM is used to investigate very small objects but it doesn’t have any lenses.
+An atomic force microscope (AFM) is not like a normal optical microscope: an AFM doesn’t have any lenses.
 Instead of “looking” at the sample, an AFM uses a tiny probe tip that scans across the surface of the sample.
-In a sense, an AFM “feels” the sample, kind of like how a record player feels the grooves of a vinyl record.
+An AFM “feels” the sample, kind of like how a record player feels the grooves of a vinyl record.

 The probe tip gets very close to the surface of the sample — so close that the intermolecular forces between the tip and the surface cause the tip to deflect.
 That’s where the force part of Atomic Force Microscopy comes from.

-In a conventional AFM, a laser is reflected off the cantilever and reflected to a photodiode detector.
+In a conventional AFM, a laser is reflected off the cantilever (the beam that the tip is attached to) and reflected to a detector.
 As the cantilever is deflected by repulsive or attractive forces from the sample, the laser is deflected, and the precise change in height can be determined.
 Before using the AFM, the laser must be aligned so that it shines directly onto the cantilever.
 A conventional AFM also must be placed on a vibration isolation table to reduce errors from building vibrations.

 ICSPI has integrated all of the components of a traditional AFM onto a single 1 mm x 1 mm chip to create the world’s first single-chip AFM.
 That means that 250 AFMs can fit on the face of a penny.
 The nGauge AFM uses MicroElectroMechanical Systems (MEMS) to control the X, Y and Z position of the tip.
 This means that no alignment of lasers is required.

 The nGauge is the smallest AFM in the world.
-Because of its small size, the nGauge rejects building vibrations, so no vibration isolation table is needed, which makes the nGauge a true benchtop/desktop AFM.
+Because of its small size, the nGauge rejects building vibrations, so no vibration isolation table is needed, which makes the nGauge a true benchtop or desktop AFM.
 For more information about small AFMs, check out our blog post that describes the reasons why small AFMs are superior to conventional AFMs.

 What can I use AFM for?

 AFM provides topographical data of a surface.
-That means that you can look at the shape and size of individual features, such as the pits on a DVD, or look at the particle density, such as the number of carbon nanotubes.
+That means that you can look at the shape and size of individual features, such as the pits on a DVD, or look at the particle density, such as the number of nanoparticles in an area.

 The nGauge AFM can be used to investigate surfaces where the features are up to 10 µm tall.
-It's tricky to pinpoint a lower limit, but the RMS noise in the vertical (z) direction of the nGauge is 1 nm.
-So, depending on your requirements, features as small as 5–10 nm can be imaged with the nGauge.
+It's tricky to pinpoint a lower limit, but the RMS noise in the vertical (z) direction of the nGauge is 1 nanometre (nm).
+So, depending on your requirements, features as small as 5–10 nm can be imaged with the nGauge with acceptable accuracy.

-To put what a nanometer (nm) is into perspective, a quarter (25-cent coin) is about 2 cm wide.
-An E. coli bacterium cell is 2 µm wide (1000× smaller than a quarter).
-And the diameter of a DNA helix is 2 nm (1000× smaller than a bacterium).
+To put what a nanometer is into perspective, a quarter (25-cent coin) is about 2 cm wide.
+An E. coli bacterium cell is 2 µm wide (10,000× smaller than a quarter).
+And the diameter of a DNA helix is 2 nm (1,000× smaller than a bacterium).